dlthompsonky/datamining-project-etc-lol/README.md

 <h2> DataScience Project on Esport Team Compatability (League of Legends) </h2>
-<h3> Hello! </h3>
 <div>
     <section name="summary">
       <p>
-        This software was originally developed by David Thompson as a means to statistically model winrates--in League of Legends--corresponding between characters if given player name(s).
-This would help to determine whether meta-analysis assumptions would fit your team or you as a player and how one (team or player) could adapt for the future given current performance with certain champions they want to focus on.
+        Program designed to statistically model winrates--in League of Legends--corresponding between characters if given player name(s).
+This would help to determine whether meta-analysis assumptions would fit your team or you as a player and how one (team or player) could adapt for the future given current performance with certain champions (characters) they want to focus on.
       </p>
       <h4> Technology Stack: </h4>
         <ul>